zhenyuxi/LivePhoto/README.md

 ```

 # TODO
- [ ] Automaticaly detect similar scenes in on the images and create multiple animations story
+ - [ ] Automaticaly detect similar scenes in on the images and create multiple animations story
- [ ] Customize delay  via commandline
+ - [ ] Customize delay  via commandline
- [ ] Customize backward loop creation via commandline
+ - [ ] Customize backward loop creation via commandline
- [ ] Drag and drop
+ - [ ] Drag and drop
- [ ] --dir option to create animation from dir with images and automaticaly create output in corresponding directory
+ - [ ] -dir option to create animation from dir with images and automaticaly create output in corresponding directory